mattsibs/pagination-stream/README.md

 This repo is an example of using the interface for loading paginated data.

 ## changes
 * no dependency on the page object type - use a page extractor function to fetch a page, and items extractor to fetch a collection from the page
+* combine to add prefetch capability into the pageSpliteratro

 ## Usage
 In order to use the utility, you need to define a few functionals:
 * a page extractor - how to load a paged result for a given offset and pagesize.
 * a itm extractor - how to get a list of items from a returned page
-* a page count extractor - how to compute the number of pages that can be fetched (requried for best parallel execution)
+* a page count extractor - how to compute the number of pages that can be fetched (required for best parallel execution)

 Two classes can be used in sequence or parallel
 1. `PageSpliterator` - used if a good estimate of the size of the result is known